-2022-001: Preparation of Financial Statements
+2024-001: Preparation of Financial Statements

-An appropriate system of internal control requires the District to prepare financial statements in compliance with accounting principles generally accepted in the United States of America.
+An appropriate system of internal control requires the District to prepare financial statements in compliance with accounting principles generally accepted in the United States of America as applied under the modified cash basis.

 The District's personnel prepare periodic financial information for internal use that meets the needs of management and the board.
-However, the District currently does not prepare financial statements, including accompanying note disclosures, as required by accounting principles generally accepted in the United States of America.
+However, the District currently does not prepare financial statements, including accompanying note disclosures, as required by accounting principles generally accepted in the United States of America as applied under the modified cash basis.
 The District has elected to have the auditors assist in the preparation of the financial statements and notes.